Skip to navigation Skip to content

 Two attempts to contact must be made to determine if the customer requires an extension of time if:

-• the claim is assessed under an intent to claim provision, see Intent to claim and vulnerable customers, or
+• the claim is assessed under an intent to claim provision, see Intent to claim for vulnerable customers, or

 • the customer has lodged online claim and is not subscribed to EM and there are outstanding required tasks or more information required to assess the claim.
 Note: in certain circumstances, a verbal request for information may be quicker and more effective.
 See Requesting information

 The 2 contact attempts can be made at different times on the same day, where applicable.
 A pre-call SMS should be attempted prior to contacting customer.
-See the Calling a customer table.
+See Table 1 in Calling a customer or returning a customer's call.

 Is contact with the customer successful?